UW-Hydro/VIC/README.txt

 New Features:
 -------------

+Added the input/output variables RUNOFF_IN and OUT_RUNOFF_IN, allowing input
+of runoff from upslope grid cells into the lake model.

+	Files Affected:

+	alloc_atmos.c
+	full_energy.c
+	get_force_type.c
+	initialize_atmos.c
+	output_list_utils.c
+	put_data.c
+	vicNl.c
+	vicNl_def.h
+	vicNl.h

+	Description:

+	Added forcing variable RUNOFF_IN to allow runoff from upslope grid cells to be inputs into the lake.
+This variable is ignored if LAKES are set to FALSE or the lake/wetland tile has 0 area in a given grid cell.
+RUNOFF_IN must be in units of cubic meters [m3] per forcing time step (or cubic meters per second [m3/s] if ALMA_INPUT is TRUE).

+	The amount of incoming runoff is also stored in the output variable OUT_RUNOFF_IN, for purposes of tracking and computing the cell's water budget.
+OUT_RUNOFF_IN is expressed in units of [mm over the grid cell] per output time step (or [mm/s] if ALMA_OUTPUT is TRUE).

 Added the output variable OUT_LAKE_AREA_FRAC, the lake surface area as a fraction of the grid cell area.